CAT 2017 NEWS

 Q6.
-What are the website you followed regularly to practice free sample papers or to get updates?
+What is the website you followed regularly to practice free sample papers or to get updates?

 There are shortcuts which definitely needs to be practiced.
 Be very sure that you will never have enough time to work on all questions the long way comfortably so it is advisable to work out and understand the shortcuts, hit and trial method you can adopt.

 Q8.
-List the name of books you followed for Quant
+List the name of books you followed for Quantitative Aptitude.

 Data interpretation requires lots of practice.
 I practiced problem sets from past years’ question papers and mock papers.
 Also, try understanding the trend that is followed in the cat exam when it comes to this section.
 Year on year you will be able to understand what kind of DI questions appear.